gbmhunter/blog/content/programming/microcontrollers/arduino/_index.md

 MariaMole is an IDE that runs over the Arduino install.
 I think it's main benefit is that it allows you to write code in a proper file/library structure (which is a serious downside to the native Arduino IDE).
 It provides the Workspace/project/file window that is a default to any good IDE.

-{{< figure src="/images/2011/11/mariamole-screenshot-from-website.jpg" width="402px" caption="Screenshot of the MariaMole IDE.
+{{< img src="mariamole-screenshot-from-website.jpg" width="402px" caption="Screenshot of the MariaMole IDE.
 Image from http://dalpix.com/mariamole."  >}}

 As of Mar 2013, MariaMole does not support Arduino v1.5.2, which is required to run the Due.